direktiv/direktiv/scripts/api/api.md

 POST /api/namespaces/{namespace}/tree/{workflow}?op=execute
 ```

-Executes a workflow with optionally some input provided in the request body as json
+Executes a workflow with optionally some input provided in the request body as json.

 #### Parameters